Skip to main content

 William Thomas McKinley Bogliasco Award

-This Special Fellowship, established by the American composer Elliott McKinley (BF ‘22), and funded on behalf of his father’s memorial foundation: The William Thomas McKinley Foundation for American Music, comes with a $500 stipend.
+This Special Fellowship, established by the American composer Elliott McKinley (BF ‘22), and funded on behalf of his father’s memorial foundation, The William Thomas McKinley Foundation for American Music, is designated for a composer of any nation, and comes with a $500 stipend.

 The Van Cleef & Arpels Fellowships in Choreography and Poetry